Never doubt that a small group of thoughtful committed citizens can change the world. Indeed it’s the only thing that ever has. – Margaret Mead

 1. Reflect on what you care deeply about and take action that is consistent with those convictions.

-Act only according to that maxim whereby you can at the same time will that it should become a universal law. – Immanuel Kant
+Act only according to the maxim whereby you can at the same time will that it should become a universal law. – Immanuel Kant

 Okay, the Categorical Imperative is kind of a heavy standard to apply to your choice of party clothes or tennis rackets.
 However, when you consider that even your small actions could travel a long way, it may be worth reflecting and looking around a bit before you leap.
 Research on networks indicates that your actions and words could travel to all sorts of unexpected places.
 Why not consciously trigger a swarm toward something that you really care about?
 If you occasionally used the categorical imperative as a standard, how would this impact your choices?
 What if rather than unconsciously obeying your instinct to stay close to the crowd, you chose to move in a specific, virtuous direction and took a shot at bringing the crowd with you?